(Pocket-lint) - When this current generation of console gaming kicked off, the Xbox Series S was perhaps overlooked by many.

 - Lower latency

-Also in the box is the new Xbox Wireless Controller and a couple of AA batteries.
-Yep, it's battery operated again and not rechargeable.
+Also in the box is a refreshed Xbox Wireless Controller and a couple of AA batteries.
+Yes, this is battery operated again and not rechargeable.
 However, considering its design is almost identical to the last Xbox controller, you can simply use rechargeable battery packs or accessories from that generation.

 There are a couple of key external differences with the new controller: it is smooth at the top-front (the previous one had a slight inset); the D-Pad has been swapped for a circular, more ergonomic style; and there is a new share button slap-bang in the centre, which helps to instantly take screengrabs, etc, without having to muck around with the options button.